pablospe/spacy-layout/PLAN_SUMMARY.md

    - Tools to normalize and calibrate results between backends
    - Benchmark suite for comparing accuracy
    - Methods to combine results from multiple backends

-4. **Additional Backends**:
-   - Support for other document processing APIs
-   - Pluggable backend architecture for community extensions